mstellwa/rfml/README.md

 You can install:

-* the latest released version from CRAN with (NOT CURRENTLY SUPPORTED)
+* the latest released version from CRAN with
 ```R
 install.packages("rfml")
 ```